nus-cs2103/website-base/admin/tp-pe-fragment.md

 **Response** Labels:
 * `response.Accepted`: You accept it as a valid bug.
-* `response.NotInScope`: It is a valid issue but not something the team should be penalized for %%e.g., it was not related to features delivered in {{ version_final }}%%.
+* `response.NotInScope`: It is a valid issue but not something the team should be penalized for %%e.g., it was not related to features delivered in {{ version_final }} or lower priority than the work already doen in {{ version_final }}%%.
 * `response.Rejected`: What tester treated as a bug is in fact the _expected_ and _correct_ behavior (from the user's point of view), or the tester was mistaken in some other way. %%Note: Disagreement with the bug severity/type given by the tester is not a valid reason to reject the bug.%%
 * `response.CannotReproduce`: You are unable to reproduce the behavior reported in the bug after multiple tries.
 * `response.IssueUnclear`: The issue description is not clear.
 Don't post comments asking the tester to give more info.
 The tester will not be able to see those comments because the bug reports are anonymous.